plantmodelling/LBRAI2219/PITCHME.md

 	- Plants vs animals
 	- Some basics about the soil
 - Root systems architecture
-- Roots and water uptake
+- How do roots shape the water uptake ?
-	- How do roots shape the water uptake?
+- How does the soil shape the roots ?
-- How does the soil shape the roots?
+- How can we observe roots ?

 <span style="font-size:0.5em; color:gray"> <i class="fa fa-th" aria-hidden="true"></i> Press "o" for overview  **|**  <i class="fa fa-expand" aria-hidden="true"></i> Press "f" for full screen </span>